contextmap/contextmap/README.md

 > By default the name of a property's class is used as its datatype.
 > Also by default, all possible values of an enum property are included as example.

+If no endpoints are found while scanning for annotations, then a scan for **Spring REST Docs** snippets occurs.
+During the build of projects which use Spring REST Docs to document the api, you will need to make sure that the snippets are generated before scanning for contextmap, i.e. the tests need to have run.

 ##### Subscribed REST API

 The subscribed REST API is scanned at compile-time.